lssfau/ExaStencils/Documentation/ExaSlang4.md

 </pre>

 #### Details
-*returnValue* may be an arbitray expression.
+*returnValue* may be an arbitrary expression.
 Its data type must match the surrounding functions return type.
 In case of Unit *returnValue* must not be specified.

 #### Example
 <pre>